 Promoting your bakery business is the final part of your marketing plan.
 In this step, you document how you will drive customers to purchase your baked goods.
 A few marketing methods you could consider are:

 - Web Marketing

 - Attend Events and bring samples

 You should also think about your bakery company’s Unique Selling Proposition (USP), which should explain why clients should choose you over other bakery businesses.
 Ensure that your USP is reflected in your marketing.

 Pro Tips: Learn how to create a marketing plan in a business plan.

 While the previous sections of your bakery business plan described your goals, your operations plan discusses how you will achieve them.

-An operations plan is helpful for investors, but it’s also helpful for you and employees because it pushes you to think about tactics and deadlines.
+An operations plan section in a business plan is helpful for investors, but it’s also helpful for you and employees because it pushes you to think about tactics and deadlines.